Sumanttiwari732/Biomedproject/Readme.md

 ---

-## 11. Full Workflow: Train Models from Scratch
+## 11. Full Workflow: Train Seven LOCO Models from Scratch

-Use this workflow if you want to train the LOCO models again on Quartz.
+Use this workflow to train all seven LOCO models, including USZ.

 ### Step 1: Extract dataset